 J Mol Biol.
 2018 Oct 19;430(21):3982-3996.

-Any models displayed in ChimeraX can be shown in virtual reality headsets supported by SteamVR, such as HTC Vive, Oculus Rift and Samsung Odyssey headsets.
-Descriptions below are for Vive hand controllers, but different hand controllers have buttons, triggers, etc. that are generally similar and function similarly.
+Any models displayed in ChimeraX can be shown in virtual reality headsets supported by SteamVR, such as HTC Vive, Oculus Rift and Samsung Odyssey.
+Descriptions here are for Vive hand controllers, but other hand controllers have buttons that are generally similar in position and function.

 Models in ChimeraX should then appear in the VR headset.
-With the hand controllers (positions shown as colored cones in the headset):
+The hand-controller positions are shown in the headset as cones, and icons on the cones indicate button functions or modes:

-The physical room bounds are shown as a blue mesh when the headset or a hand controller comes close to a physical wall (within about a meter).
+The physical room bounds are shown with blue squares when the headset or a hand controller comes close to a physical wall (within about a meter).
 Models can be scaled to sizes larger than the physical room.

 To turn off rendering in the VR headset and re-enable rendering on the desktop display, use the ChimeraX command:

-Most of the ChimeraX mouse modes can be used with the VR hand controllers.
-To assign a mouse mode to a hand controller button:
+Most of the ChimeraX “mouse” modes (function assignments) can be used with the VR hand controllers.
+To assign a function to a hand-controller button:

 There are three assignable buttons on each controller, so six modes can be assigned.
-However, keeping the default trigger assignment (rotation or translation, equivalent in VR) is recommended to allow manipulation as described above.
+However, leaving the triggers with their default assignments (rotation, translation, zooming) is recommended to allow manipulation as described above.
+If a trigger is accidentally reassigned, using it to click either the rotate or translate mode icon returns it to the default behavior.

 Modes that require clicking on an atom such as selection or labeling require pointing at the atom with the hand controller cone.
 This is easiest to do at close range, although it can work at a distance but requires accurate pointing.
 Modes that involve dragging on the desktop such as changing the contour level of a map or zooming are operated by clicking and moving the hand controller vertically.
 The bond rotation mouse mode operates by dragging on the desktop, but in VR operates by rotating the hand controller.
 Translation and rotation are separate mouse modes but are a single hand controller mode.